akshay-022/corta-notes/src/lib/thought-tracking/readme.md

 interface ThoughtObject {
   id: string                    // Unique identifier
   content: string              // The actual thought content
-  isOrganized: boolean         // Whether it's been categorized editorPosition?: number      // Position in the editor (if still present) paragraphId?: string         // Link to paragraph metadata
+  isOrganized: boolean         // Whether it's been organized editorPosition?: number      // Position in the editor (if still present) paragraphId?: string         // Link to paragraph metadata
   lastUpdated: Date           // When this thought was last modified